mustafa-tursun/GPS-Based-Velocity-and-Position-Estimation-with-EKF-and-UKF/README.md

 This project include kalman filter application.

 1-Firstly u should see and understand how does Kalman filters works.
-  Here, u can find the topics of Kalman and Bayesian filters from link below https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python.git
+  Here, u can find the topics of Kalman and Bayesian filters from link https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python.git

 2-Then, you'll find our teams assignment for Kalman filter lesson project named as